VAWA

 - The abused spouse of a U.S. citizen or an LPR spouse who has died or any abused children of a U.S. Citizen or an LPR parent who has died over 2 years ago;

-- An abused spouse who was divorced for over 2 years from the U.S. citizen or an LPR abuser spouse;
+- An abused spouse who was divorced for over 2 years from the U.S. citizen or LPR abuser spouse;

 - An abused stepchild whose immigrant parent has been divorced from the abusive parent for over 2 years;